emilyvertosick/Statistics-Course/docs/09-answers.md

-Hands up, who typed in `t.test(nv ~ pc, data = lesson3a, var.equal = TRUE)` without looking at the data?
+Hands up, who typed in `t.test(nv ~ pc, data = lesson3a, paired = FALSE, var.equal = TRUE)` without looking at the data?
 There are lots of missing data.
 There is a question as to whether you would actually analyze these data at all: could data be missing because patients were too ill to complete questionnaires?
 Could there have been bias in ascertaining who had prior chemotherapy?
-If you do decide to analyze, a t-test would be appropriate (`t.test(nv ~ pc, data = lesson3a, var.equal = TRUE)` and `t.test(nv ~ sex, data = lesson3a, var.equal = TRUE)`).
+If you do decide to analyze, a t-test would be appropriate (`t.test(nv ~ pc, data = lesson3a, paired = FALSE, var.equal = TRUE)` and `t.test(nv ~ sex, data = lesson3a, paired = FALSE, var.equal = TRUE)`).
 A model answer might be:

 <div class="quote-container">